BSA Bantam Club Machine Dating Services

 For general guidance here is a link to the relevant part of the DVLA website,

 Vehicle Registration paying attention to the additional sections regarding ‘Old Vehicles’ and ‘Reconstructed Classic Vehicles’)

 - The club has to adhere to strict DVLA rules to get vehicles registered.
 If all requested documents and information are not supplied then the application will be rejected and the registration fee will be forfeited.
 If the club does not follow DVLA rules then The BSA Bantam Club will be removed from the DVLA list of approved vehicle dating organisations.

-- The Bantam has to be complete, assembled, and if re-registering, insured, roadworthy (and MOT’d for vehicles manufactured from 1960 onwards).
+- The Bantam has to be complete, assembled, and if re-registering, insured*1, and roadworthy (MOT not required for standard vehicles manufactured over 40 years ago).

 There are two options.
 If you have a Bantam for which you can prove entitlement to the original Registration Number, which can be done using the original log book or some other documentation linking the Frame Number to the Registration Number, then you may be able to re-claim the original number assigned to the bike.
 If you cannot do this, then the DVLA may grant you an age-related number, providing you are able to prove that the bike is genuine and the Date of Manufacture can be established.

 The DVLA may require the bike is inspected by themselves or an appointed agent to verify the details are correct before re-instating or issuing a Registration.